cbrun/cbrun.github.io/_posts/2009-02-17-engineering-dictator-strikes-back.md

 thumbnail: https://4.bp.blogspot.com/_u5tMWln_Ie8/SZr29ji1-FI/AAAAAAAAAF4/qzOj-W9IvE8/s72-c/teammodel..png
 blogger_id: tag:blogger.com,1999:blog-5749374620125186414.post-8666280745850019187
 blogger_orig_url: https://model-driven-blogging.blogspot.com/2009/02/engineering-dictator-strikes-back.html
+excerpt: "A modeling kata turning SVN logs into actionable EMF reports with Acceleo—for engineering leads and toolsmiths who want real‑time insight into team activity today."
 ---

 This post inaugurates a series of **modeling kata**.
 Modeling kata are about basic usage of Eclipse Modeling and related technologies to create fun stuff, and more importantly doing it again and again using different ways and analyzing the pros and cons of each solution.
 Of course the "kata" terminology [is not from me.](https://pragdave.pragprog.com/)